3x65Fork1/Hibernator/README.txt

 The icon was created in GIMP (https://www.gimp.org/)

 anyway, never had to make a README before so uhh... have a nice day!

+EDIT:

+if the program gives out an error, ensure hibernation is eanbled: in the command prompt type: powercfg /hibernate on